syselement/blog/operating-systems/linux/distros/ubuntu-server.md

 sudo systemctl restart sshd
 ```

-- Test SSH access on the new port before closing the current session
+- Test SSH access (on the new port if changed) before closing the current session
-  - Only SSH-key-base authentication is permitted.
+  - **Only SSH-key-base authentication is permitted**

 ### SSH-Hardened configuration